open-contracting/software-development-handbook/docs/python/quality.rst

 Code coverage
 ~~~~~~~~~~~~~

-Coveralls is preferred, as documented at :doc:`preferred_packages`.
+Coveralls is preferred, as documented at :doc:`preferences`.

 **Setup:** On Coveralls, add the repository.
 Then, append the following to ``.github/workflows/ci.yml``, commit and push: